How to get make sure you never lose your wedding photos…

 Generally these services are free, or very low cost, so to me this is a no-brainer.

-Get the Google photos app installed right now!
+My advice, get the Google photos app installed right now!

 Photos in the Cloud